skycommand/AdminScripts/README.md

 2. `Repair-Windows.ps1`: Repairs the online Windows instance by running DISM and SFC.
 Their logs are moved to the desktop.
 3. `NGEN Update.bat`: Runs NGEN inside Windows PowerShell.
 While PowerShell 6 and 7 run on .NET Core, Windows PowerShell and some Windows-exclusive PowerShell modules (which PowerShell 7 also loads) run on .NET Framework.
 Run this script with admin privileges whenever you update .NET Framework, or whenever you feel Windows PowerShell or PowerShell 7 for Windows are sluggish at launch time.

-## Microsoft Antimalware
+## Security

+### MpDefinitionPackage

-This folder contains one script and two utility files for extracting Microsoft malware definition files from one computer and package them up into a self-extracting archive, so that it can be installed on other computers.
+This entire folder, `MpDefinitionPackage`, is a PowerShell module that adds a cmdlet to your PowerShell: `Build-MpDefinitionPackage`.
+This cmdlet extracts Microsoft malware definition files from one computer and packages them up into a self-extracting archive, so that it can be installed on other computers.
+It requires WinRAR to work.

-I conceived this script at a time when our network was suffering an infrastructure breakdown.
-Many of the computers had lost their Internet connectivity and users were using USB flash drives (notorious for being malware carriers) to transfer files.
-Those that had Internet connectivity were suffering from a bandwidth problem too, so downloading the official Microsoft antimalware package every day was not feasible.
-Windows 8.1's Windows Defender, however, could download minimal delta packages quickly.
+I conceived it as a script at a time when our site was suffering a network outage.
+Not only we couldn't update our antimalware, users were using USB flash drives (notorious for being malware carriers) to transfer files.
+Desperate times need desperate measures.
+I wrote this solution to keep our devices secure.
+Eventually, I turned it into a module.

-In those dire situations, I wrote these scripts to keep a broken network secure and up-to-date.
+**Warning:** I do not guarantee that this solution works.
+If you wish to update an entire network while preserving Internet bandwidth, the official solutions are _Windows Server Update Services_ and _System Center_.

+**Warning:** Residents of the United States of America must use this module in compliance with the Title 17 of United States Code, section 117 ("Limitations on exclusive rights: Computer programs"), article C. In other words, use this script only to keep your Microsoft antimalware product up-to-date and only when you have no other options.

 ## Shell

 1. `PowerShell bug fix for 'Run with PowerShell' verb.reg` correctly registers Windows PowerShell with File Explorer.
-It is especially useful for those who have installed Visual Studio Code or have corrupted their .ps1 registration.
+It is also useful for those who have corrupted or otherwise undesirably altered their `.ps1` registration.

 ## Shutdown

 The names of these scripts are self-explanatory.

 1. Log off.vbs
+1. Power off.vbs
-2. Power off (Alternative).vbs
+1. Power off (Alternative).vbs
-3. Power off.vbs
+1. Restart.vbs
-4. Restart (Alternative).vbs
+1. Restart (Alternative).vbs
-5. Restart.vbs

 ### Further reading: modern ways